Trauma

 • Eat a healthy, balanced diet

-• Avoid substances
+• Avoid alcohol and other substances

 Was this page useful?